tytydraco/yessleep/out/I_know_the_truth_about_the_Zodiac_killer.md

 She told me, quietly, that she thought she saw someone too.

 I didn’t sleep that night.
-When I finally drifted off just before dawn, I dreamed he was standing at the foot of my bed, exactly where she’d said her night terrors guy stood.
+When I finally drifted off just before dawn, I dreamed he was standing at the foot of my bed.
 Hood, symbol, nothing behind the eyeholes but layers of dark.

 He lifted his hand and touched the tip of a pen to the center of my chest.